Freeway partially reopens after Oregon flood, residents back

 Authorities opened one lane of travel in each direction Monday on Interstate 84, a major freeway connecting Oregon and Idaho, but restricted speeds to 45 mph (72 kmh) as crews worked to repair severe damage to the asphalt and roadway irrigation system.
 Flood warnings were lifted late Sunday.

-Search and rescue teams fanned out in the most rural communities in the foothills of the Blue Mountains for residents who were stranded with no phone service and washed out roads.
+Search and rescue teams transitioned Monday from searching the most rural communities in the foothills of the Blue Mountains for stranded residents to assessing the full extent of the damage.
 Crews worked to restore power and authorities urged those with wells to boil their drinking water.

-Nearly 50 people were evacuated by helicopter over the weekend from remote areas a nd a 62-year-old woman was found dead Sunday after being swept away by flood waters.
-It wasn't immediately clear if anyone else was still awaiting rescue Monday.
+Fifty-four people were evacuated by helicopter over the weekend from remote areas and a 62-year-old woman was found dead Sunday after being swept away by flood waters.
+Ten dogs, one cat and one rabbit were also rescued, authorities said Monday.

 Patty Haid returned to her mobile home over the weekend to assess the damage after leaving Thursday night.
 She told the East Oregonian she waded in waist-deep water to safety while holding a suitcase over her head.